sven-hash/docs/src/nodes/mix-node-setup.md

 > Remember to restart your mix node process in order for the new description to be propogated

 ### Upgrading your mix node

 Upgrading your node is a two-step process:
 * Updating the binary and `config.toml` on your VPS
 * Updating the node information in the [mixnet smart contract](../nyx/mixnet-contract.md). **This is the information that is present on the [mixnet explorer](https://explorer.nymtech.net)**.

 #### Step 1: upgrading your binary
 Follow these steps to upgrade your mix node binary and update its config file:
 * pause your mix node process
 * replace the existing binary with the newest binary (which you can either compile yourself or grab from our [releases page](https://github.com/nymtech/nym/releases))
 * re-run `init` with the same values as you used initially. **This will just update the config file, it will not overwrite existing keys**.
-* check that the
 * restart your mix node process with the new binary.

 > Do **not** use the `upgrade` command: there is a known error with the command that will be fixed in a subsequent release.

 #### Step 2: updating your node information in the smart contract
 Follow these steps to update the information about your mix node which is publically avaliable from the [Nym API](https://validator.nymtech.net/api/swagger/index.html) and information displayed on the [mixnet explorer](https://explorer.nymtech.net).

 You can either do this graphically via the Desktop Wallet, or the CLI.

 #### Updating node information via the Desktop Wallet
 * Navigate to the `Bonding` page and click the `Node Settings` link in the top right corner:
 ![Bonding page](../images/wallet-screenshots/bonding.png)

 * Update the fields in the `Node Settings` page and click `Submit changes to the blockchain`.
 ![Node Settings Page](../images/wallet-screenshots/node_settings.png)

 #### Updating node information via the CLI
 You can use either the `nyxd` binary or the `Nym-CLI` tool to update your node information from the command line.
 With `Nym-CLI`, this command looks like this:
 ```
 ./nym-cli -c <config_file_with_mnemonic>  mixnet operators mixnode settings update-config --version <new_version>
 ```
 You can read more about the Nym CLI tool [here](../tools/nym-cli.md).
 ### Displaying mix node information

 You can always check the details of your mix node with the `node-details` command: